-Much of this oil, described by some as having the sticky consistency of chewing gum, came back to blacken hundreds of miles of coastline in Spain and in neighboring France.
+Much of this oil, described by some as having the sticky consistency of chewing gum, blackened hundreds of miles of coastline in Spain and neighboring France.

 It was an ecological disaster, with dead and oil-laden birds as a painful reminder.

 It was also an economic disaster for Spain’s vital fishing industry, which was brought to a standstill for months over health concerns.

 In 2003, the cost was estimated at about $5.7 billion.